techvio-dev/nasa-space-apps-presentation/README.md

-# NASA Space Apps pitching repo
+# SeismicDet: NASA Space Apps Challenge
 In this repo, you will find the code we worked on for the project which contains:
 - The frontend
 - The model we are working on for processing the data and provide an approximation in the plot compared to actual results (You can inspect the code here and try it on the provided dataset provided by us)